dubiSuar/dubiSuar/README.md

 # 👋 Hello, I'm Julian!

-🎓 A passionate **BS in Information Technology** student from **Colegio de San Juan de Letran Manila**, exploring the world of software development and creative UI/UX.
+🎓 A **BS in Information Technology** student from **Colegio de San Juan de Letran Manila**, exploring the world of software development and creative UI/UX.

 ---